 Now, let's begin.

-When I'm asking what is disk partitioning, most of you would answer it is to separate one physical hard disk into one or more independent partitions.
+When asking what disk partitioning is, most of you would answer it is to separate one physical hard disk into one or more independent partitions.
 Indeed, when searching such a question on the internet, users are always given this answer, and Wikipedia also says:

-But as a matter of fact, to divide a physical hard disk into multiple parts is just one of partitioning operations, which might be a brand new point of view for most people.
-For a brand new or never-used hard disk we have to initialize it to either MBR or GPT at first, which determines partition style, otherwise creating partition is not allowed.
+But as a matter of fact, to divide a physical hard disk into multiple parts is just one of the partitioning operations, which might be a brand new point of view for most people.
+For a brand new or never-used hard disk you have to initialize it to either MBR or GPT at first, which determines partition style, otherwise creating partition is not allowed.

 Reading here some of you would be more eager to know whether partitioning affects computer performance or not.
 If influence, how?
 For specific answers, please keep reading this post.

-Does Disk Partitioning Impact Performance?
+Does Disk Partitioning Affect Performance?

 What Partitioning Operations Affect Computer Performance

 Creating multiple partitions on one physical hard disk can either increase performance or decrease performance.
 Whether to create multiple partitions or not, it depends on your own situation.

 It can also raise overall computer performance on systems where smaller file systems are more efficient.
 For instance, large hard disks with multiple NTFS file systems typically are always having small sequentially accessed Master File Table (MFT for short), and it generally takes less time to read this kind of MFT than the bigger MFT of smaller partitions.